nambatu/whatsapp-liveticker-bot/README.md

 If you don't want to go through the setup process yourself, you can use the bot that I host on my personal Raspberry Pi.

-Just add my bot's WhatsApp number to your group and contact me with your group's name and the game you want to follow.
-I'll start the ticker for you!
+Just add my bot's WhatsApp number to your group and contact me with your group's name.
+It's easy plaug and play :)

 You can reach me here:
 * **Email:** julianlangschwert@gmail.com